djspiewak/emm/README.md

 Option[Task[Option[Task[Int]]]] => Option[Option[Task[Task[Int]]]] => Option[Task[Task[Int]]] => Option[Task[Int]]
 ```

 Clearly, there are no problems with the last two stages, but that second stage is completely impossible.
 We can't take a value from inside `Task` and "flip" it to the outside.  `Task` is basically a `Future`, so the value "inside" of `Task` doesn't even exist yet!
-So this effect stack is non-sensical as a monad; we cannot define `flatMap` on it, and the compiler is very happy to tell us so.
+So this effect stack is non-sensical as a monad; we cannot define `flatMap` (or equivalently, `flatMapM`) on it, and the compiler is very happy to tell us so.

 Technically, the reason we *can't* do this is because there is no instance `Traverse[Task]`, and in fact you cannot define such an instance without actually running the `Task`.
 Our example from earlier though, where our stack was `Task |: Option |: Base` was just fine, because there *is* an instance `Traverse[Option]`.